If you have any cause for complaint

 The sender is responsible for packing goods properly.
 If a parcel has any external damage, for example a hole in the box, you can refuse to accept the parcel.
 GLS will then return the parcel to the sender and inform him about the complaint.

 In case of any visible damage to the parcel or packaging, you can check the content of the parcel upon delivery.
-The delivery driver records this checking in a report prepared together with the recipient (“damage record”).
+The delivery driver records the result together with the recipient in a report. (“damage record”).

 If you accept a parcel, that seems to be intact and discover that the contents are damaged when you open it, you should complain to the sender.
 This is because GLS cannot check and must not check the contents of sent parcels.
 Postal secrecy also applies to GLS.